Handy Dandy Guide to Working With Timestamps in pandas

-This article is your handy dandy guide to working with timestamps in Pandas.
-We’ll cover the most common problem people deal with when working with Pandas as it relates to time:
+This article is your handy dandy guide to working with timestamps in pandas.
+We’ll cover the most common problems people deal with when working with pandas as it relates to time.
+Specifically we’ll cover:

 - reading Timestamps from CSVs

 Reading Timestamps From CSV Files

 One of the most common things is to read timestamps into pandas via CSV.

 If you just call

 read_csv, pandas will read the data in as strings, which usually

 is not what you want.
 We’ll start with a super simple csv file

 read_csv, we end up with a DataFrame with an